JSuder-xx/TSqlStrong/README.md

-# Overview
+﻿# Overview
-TSqlStrong is a T-SQL type checker/verifier that will
+T-SQL Strong is a T-SQL type checker/verifier that will
 * Verify the correctness of T-Sql code before it executes against a database.
 * Advanced type checking features include
   * Key Column Comparison - Protects against incorrect joins.